Meal Prep: 3 for 1 Chicken

 pinterestfacebooktwittermail

 Diabetes Food Hub can be a great tool for meal prepping!
-Click here to learn how to use our recipes, meal planner, and grocery list generator to make planning, shopping, and preparing healthy meals a snap!
-Additionally, we’ll be rolling out a series of meal prepping articles over the next few weeks to show how a little planning can make your meal planning life a lot easier .
+Learn how to use our recipes, meal planner, and grocery list to make planning, shopping, and preparing healthy meals a snap!

-Here are 3 recipes to make with 1 chicken:
+Here are three recipes to make with one chicken:

 1. Main Recipe: Cook Sunday Night